Rhikognize/real-estate-analysis/README.md

 ```bash
    jupyter notebook "notebooks/Real Estate Analysis.ipynb"
 ```
+Then run it

 `load_to_sql.py` loads the scraped data into SQLite and creates the `apartments` view used by the notebook.
 Queries used in the analysis are in `sql/queries/` (includes a window-function query, aggregates etc.).

+## Dashboard

+An interactive Power BI dashboard (`dashboards/Real_estate_dashboards.pbix`) visualizes the cleaned data across three pages: sector analysis, feature drivers of price using the Random Forest feature importances, and a top-10 listings table powered by the `top_10` SQL view.

+To open it: run the notebook once to populate `aparts_cleaned`, then open the `.pbix` file in Power BI Desktop and refresh the data source.

 ## Tech Stack